 I think a lot of it is that there's a white savior complex in this space.
 I feel like those are the women, who don't realize they have a white savior complex and have never been told, "You know, you have a white savior complex, let me tell you why and let me tell you how this is hurting the movement as a whole."
 If we don't start to dismantle these issues, progress isn't going to get made.

 It's so crazy to me how white people, or white women, don't consider the optics of some situations, you know?
 I was looking at some celebrity's Instagram the other day and she was doing a philanthropic trip to Africa, and in the image, she was dancing with the children and laughing.
 And while it’s admirable and helpful to their community, I think to myself how strange it is for these kids to have this experience, and what does it mean to them?
 You just have these random, white people dropping in that are contributing money, and also getting their photo op, disseminating it to their followers and then leaving.
-I’m not saying it’s wrong, but it’s just generally a strange dynamic.
+I’m not saying it’s wrong, necessarily, but it’s generally a strange dynamic.

 It's extremely strange!
 I think that America's DNA has such a colonized view and again, it's so normalized.